library(idiolect)

 features is clearly hard to interpret by a human analyst.
 Despite the

 or more words (or punctuation marks).
-For example, the most important
+For example, one of the most

-character 4-gram seems to be <, her> so this could be the
+important character 4-gram seems to be <, her> so this

 concordance(Q, K, R, search = ", her", token.type = "character") |>